dbis-ilm/grizzly/README.md

 The `RelationalExecutor` constructor has a parameter for the code generator to use.
 By default this is a `grizzly.sqlgenerator.SQLGenerator`, but can be set to some own implementation.

+The parameter to `SQLGenerator` defines the SQL dialect of the underlying database system.
+We store vendor-specific code in a configuration file `grizzly.yml`.
+The dialect is only needed for `limit` operation which some SQL engines implement as `LIMIT` whereas others have `TOP`.
+Also UDFs (see below) require system-specific code.

 Now, reference the table(s) you want to work with:

 ```python